AishatAdewoyin/AishatAdewoyin/README.md

 ---

-I'm an **ardent Software Engineer**, a graduate of ALX Africa's Software Engineering program.
+I'm a **passionate Software Engineer**, a graduate of ALX Africa's Software Engineering program.
 I’m currently expanding my knowledge and bringing my projects fully to life.
-I am also pursuing **AI/ML** at Aptech Nigeria and a **Bachelor's Degree in Data Science 📜** at Miva Open University.
+I am also pursuing **AI/ML** at Aptech Nigeria.
-My mission is to build tech solutions that solve real-world problems, with a special focus on **mental well-being** and supporting women's health, particularly **postpartum depression**.
+My mission is to build tech solutions that solve real-world problems, with a special focus on **mental and physical well-being** and supporting women's health, particularly **postpartum depression**.

 ---